Louis Vuitton to transform Paris headquarters into its first-ever luxury hotel

 “It’s going to be a work in progress for the next 10 years.
 The exhibition space has a one-year shelf life, and then next year, we’re going to do something else,” he added.

-Louis Vuitton isn’t the first historic brand to undertake such a transformation.
+Louis Vuitton isn’t the first historic brand to undertake such a transformation with its luxury hotel in Paris.
 Christian Dior and Fendi have in the past converted their office spaces into more inclusive areas, housing anything from stores to restaurants and an atelier to a hotel.